Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Going into this Pumble vs Microsoft Teams comparison, I didn’t think that I would find Teams lacking in the UI department.
 Unfortunately, that’s exactly what happened.

-Aside from that, I was also confused about some UI design choices, such as the fact that people’s profile pictures and custom statuses were only visible once I entered their chat and hovered over their name, as seen below.
+That aside, I was also confused about some UI design choices, such as the fact that people’s custom statuses were only visible once I entered their chat and hovered over their name, as seen below.

-Milo's profile picture and custom status are only visible by hovering over his name inside the MS Teams chat
+Milo's custom status is only visible by hovering over his name inside the MS Teams chat

-Milo’s profile picture and custom status are only visible by hovering over his name inside the MS Teams chat
+Milo’s custom status is only visible by hovering over his name inside the MS Teams chat

 Pumble’s user interface is simple, customizable, and intuitive

-Unlike Teams, Pumble offers a plethora of customization options, which I’ve made full use of over the years.
+Unlike Teams, Pumble offers plenty of customization options, which I’ve made full use of over the years.

-As you have already seen, I usually have the channels, DMs, and apps sections collapsed, only opening them when I have a new notification, which the app helps me find by offering to jump right to it.
+As you have already seen, I usually have the channels, direct messages, and apps sections collapsed, only opening them when I have a new notification, which the app helps me find by offering to jump right to it.

 A new message is easy to find even if you’ve joined a lot of channels on Pumble, the team communication app